streviranus/ResponsiveLayouts-Xamarin.Forms/README.md

-This is a sample app that demos a responsive layout in a Xamarin.Forms project.}
+This is a sample app that demos reusable responsive layout controls in a Xamarin.Forms project.}